Sunday, August 31, 2008

 Day 13.
 Happy Saturday

-Although the air is hinting at autumn (it can come early in northerly Alberta), it's a beautiful morning with blue skies, cheeky chickadees in the neighbourhood, and a crispness in the air that makes you want to wrap your fingers around your coffee cup. (although, this particular morning, it's hot cocoa!)
+The air hints at autumn (it can come early in northerly Alberta) -- there's a crispness in the air that makes you want to wrap your fingers around a warm coffee cup, and nibble away at something tasty like a flaky chocolate drizzled croissant.

-Even after nearly five years of not working in an office, and being at home full-time, I still get a little thrill when I realize the weekend has arrived.
-Perhaps because weekends tend to have a rhythm that is more leisurely and rambly.
-I love spontaneous moments and, for us, Saturday seems to promise more of that than any other day.
+Even after nearly five years of not working full-time and being at home full-time, I still get that little thrill of knowing the weekend has arrived.

 Brenda